Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "You sound worried," Lucy observed.
 She was handing out snacks and drinks while they waited for the other two to arrive.

 "About the Entity?
 I guess I am."
 Darcy sighed as she started to read the cards.
-"I mean… It’s my responsibility after all."
+"I mean...
+It’s my responsibility after all."

 "Isn’t it, like, the baddest dude out there though?"
 Lewis asked.